openscm/openscm/CONTRIBUTING.rst

 Unit
 ^^^^

-Unit tests test isolated bits of codes one at a time.
+Unit tests test isolated bits of code, one at a time.
 Thus, they only work if the tested functions are small and will almost inevitably require the use of mocking.
 Their purpose is to help to isolate bugs down to particular functions or lines of code.